 Increasing revenue as a goal should not be the only focus.
 Although the increase in revenue is a sign of the growth of the business, it should be accompanied by profits.
 The marginal revenue of the year should be the profit-making revenue.
 The product’s price should cover all the expenses and generate profits for the firm.

 Maximizing profits is a superior goal in comparison to revenue maximization.
 Although, increasing profits have a direct link with growing revenues.
-General statements like “higher the revenues, higher will be the profits” proves wrong when the company generates additional revenue at a loss or a lesser profit margin.
+General statements like “higher the revenues, the higher will be the profits” proves wrong when the company generates additional revenue at a loss or a lesser profit margin.

 What should be the Strategy?

 It has been a difficult situation for managers in any “for-profit” business to decide on which goal to focus on.
 Managers need to keep all the stakeholders satisfied.
 Shareholders want appreciation in the value of their capital and regular dividends, which calls for profit maximization.
 On the other hand, sales are the driving factor for all, including the profits and performance of managers, which calls for revenue maximization or sales maximization.

 It is a fact that profits are the lifeblood of any business, but at the same time, these profits are a by-product of revenues.
 There seems to be a strong and direct link between revenue and profits.
 But the limitation is that profits are not a physical activity.
 The company derives revenue from other activities like selling and producing.
 Practically, a manager can focus on revenue maximization rather than profit maximization.